dr-natetorious/book-Fuzz_Testing/Chapters/0_Introduction.md

 ### Property-Based Reliability Testing

 **Google FuzzTest changes the game by testing rules instead of examples.** Instead of writing "when I sort [3,1,2], I should get [1,2,3]," you write "sorting any array should always return ascending order with the same elements."
-Then FuzzTest generates thousands of test cases to verify your rule holds true.
+Then FuzzTest generates thousands of test cases to verify your rule holds.

 Property-based testing excels for validating business logic, mathematical algorithms, and data transformation pipelines where correctness depends on invariants rather than specific behaviors.
 Financial calculations should preserve precision constraints.
 Sorting algorithms should always return correctly ordered results.
 Encryption operations should be reversible.

 This approach often reveals bugs in fundamental assumptions about application behavior.
 The process of articulating what "correct" means forces examination of edge cases that traditional testing overlooks.
-Teams discover that many bugs result from incomplete understanding of requirements rather than implementation errors.
+Teams discover that many bugs result from an incomplete understanding of requirements rather than implementation errors.

 **Here's what typically happens:** You think you understand your business rules until you try to write them as universal properties.
-Suddenly you realize your "simple" sorting function has edge cases you never considered—what happens with duplicate values?
+Suddenly, you realize your "simple" sorting function has edge cases you never considered—what happens with duplicate values?
 Empty arrays?
 Maximum-size inputs?

 **Property definitions provide more actionable debugging information than crash reports** because they identify which business rules failed rather than just indicating that something went wrong.
 This specificity accelerates bug triage and resolution while providing confidence that fixes address root causes.